 Because the proposal is clearly intended to target managers of hedge funds, private equity funds, real estate funds, and venture capital funds, many have argued that the proposal is punitive and discriminatory and point to the fact that the carried interest is an effective means of aligning a manager’s financial interest with that of investors, provides a powerful incentive to pursue the best investment opportunity and manage those investments effectively, and is essential to attract the most talented managers.

-For additional information on the proposal and the substantial impact it would have on the investment industry, please contact Zac Rosenberg, Compliance Consultant by email at firstname.lastname@example.org or by phone at (619) 278-0020.
+For additional information on the proposal and the substantial impact it would have on the investment industry, contact us at (619) 278-0020 to schedule your consultation.